The Good and the Bad of Swift Programming Language

 Full stack potential and cross-device support

 Moreover, Swift provides out-of-the-box support not only for iPhones and iPads, but for all Apple devices, including Apple TV, Apple Watch, and Mac.
-Aside from that, there is already support for Linux, and an intention to port it to the Windows platform.
+Aside from that, there is already support for Linux, and an intention to officially port it to the Windows platform.
 There were even some rumors that Google will drop Java in favor of Swift as a first-class language for Android development.
 However, the recent announcement from Google I/O shows that Kotlin is the future of Android.

-Vibrant open source community
+Vibrant open source community and learnability

 As Apple’s Senior VP of Software Engineering, Craig Federighi, mentioned “We saw open sourcing as a critical element to make Swift reach its potential to be the language, the major language for the next 20 years of programming in our industry.”